mitranim/wordplay/readme.md

 dismembear (tear apart with huge claws, or endure such tearing) © M

-existence of "regulatetion" implies existence of "reguldranktion" (which is a far more realistick and stable form of controll) © M

-existence of "gift" implies existence of "gthent" and "gelset" © M

 riversal (making rivers flow backwards) © M

-existence of "gnaw" implies existence of "gforget" (fuck the anglophones) © M

-existence of "grain" implies existence of "ghail", "gsnow", and "gdraught" © M

-existence of "exitence" implies existence of "enterance" © M

-existence of "human" implies existence of "humthe" © M

-existence of "preparation" implies existence of "postparation" © M

 existence of "payback" implies existence of "payforward" and "payfront" © M

-existence of "fire" implies existence of "flike" and "flove" © M

-existence of "cat" implies existence of "con" © M

-existence of "follow" implies existence of "folhigh" © M

-existence of "dear" implies existence of "dnose" and "deye" © M

 existence of "generosity" implies existence of "memerosity" (propensity for prolific culture?) © M

-existence of "farm" implies existence of "nearm" and "closem", as well as "fleg" © M

 natality (miscarriage, a natal fatality; alternatively, opposite of "fatality", a birth) © M